xcart/xcart-docs/_pages/kb_en/multivendor/coupons_usage_with_multivendor.md

 If necessary, the administrator can create coupons on behalf of vendors.
 To create a coupon for a vendor, the administrator needs to specify this vendor as the owner of the coupon using the Vendor field in the coupon details:
 ![mvcoupons_coupon_vendor_field_in_admin.png]({{site.baseurl}}/attachments/ref_2HGKKzgD/mvcoupons_coupon_vendor_field_in_admin.png)

-The administrator can change the owner of any existing coupon.